 Claims Clearinghouse and HIE

 A clearinghouse for healthcare claims data and HIE for clinical data provides a secure gateway for the electronic exchange of data and serves large healthcare networks and private practices.
 They connect to over 4,000 payers nationwide, ensuring that transactions are timely and secure.
 This organization has created several standard interfaces where they can chain different components together and tweak the needs of specific customers.
-Due to the component driven architecture of PilotFish they can leverage entire routes, transformations, custom modules and call-outs to meet customer needs.
+Due to the component driven architecture of PilotFish they can leverage entire routes, transformations, custom modules, and call-outs to meet customer needs.
 The client has reported that 95% of its customers now fall into a category where they can use PilotFish out of the box.
-It is just a matter of assigning them credentials and providing them with documentation on their endpoints.
+It is just a matter of assigning their credentials and providing them with documentation on their endpoints.

 The client is a subsidiary of one of North America’s largest labs and a leading provider of medical laboratory services and health as well as insurance solutions.
 Their laboratory and insurance systems need to be integrated with hospitals, practices, other medical labs, Provincial Ministries of Health, Government and patient portals.
 PilotFish is well suited to help them meet their diverse integration requirements where they are able to leverage multiple patterns for reuse which includes: cloning existing interfaces and tweaking them; utilizing their library of existing templates and selecting which is closest to what is required for new one; using an existing interface as-is for multiple integration points an chaining “standard” interfaces with implementation-specific variants.

 PilotFish interface engine solutions can help you shorten your interface timelines, too.